Ryzen: Ryzen 7000

-CPUs

 Desktop

-In May 2022, AMD revealed its roadmap showing the Ryzen 7000 series of processors for release later that year, to be based on the Zen 4 architecture in 5 nm.
+In May 2022 AMD revealed its roadmap showing the Ryzen 7000 series of processors for release later that year, to be based on the Zen 4 architecture in 5 nm (codenamed Raphael).
 Included are DDR5 and PCIe 5.0 support as well as the change to the new AM5 socket.
-On May 23, 2022, at AMD's Computex keynote, AMD officially announced the Ryzen 7000 to be released in Fall 2022, showing a 16-core CPU reaching boost speeds of 5.5 GHz and claiming a 15% increase in single-thread performance.
-The initial four models of the Ryzen 7000 series, ranging from Ryzen 5 to Ryzen 9, were launched on September 27, 2022.
+On May 23, 2022 at AMD's Computex keynote, AMD officially announced the Ryzen 7000 to be released in Fall 2022, showing a 16-core CPU reaching boost speeds of 5.5 GHz and claiming a 15% increase in single-thread performance.
+The initial four models of the Ryzen 7000 series, ranging from Ryzen 5 7600X to Ryzen 9 7950X, were launched on September 27, 2022.

 The L2 cache per core is doubled to 1 MB from Zen 3.
-The I/O die has moved from a 12 nm process to 6 nm and incorporates an integrated RDNA 2 GPU on all Ryzen 7000 models, as well as DDR5 and PCIe 5.0 support.
-DDR4 RAM is not supported on Ryzen 7000.
+The I/O die has moved from a 12 nm process to 6 nm and incorporates an integrated RDNA 2 GPU with two CUs on all Ryzen 7000 models (except the Ryzen 5 7500F), as well as DDR5 and PCIe 5.0 support.
+DDR4 memory is not supported on Ryzen 7000.
 According to Gamers Nexus, AMD said that the RDNA GPU was intended for diagnostic and office purposes without using a discrete GPU and not for gaming.
 The operating power of AM5 is increased to 170 W from AM4's 105 W, with the absolute maximum power draw or "Power Package Tracking" (PPT) being 230 W.

+The Ryzen Threadripper and Threadripper PRO 7000 series were released on November 21, 2023.
+Threadripper features up to 64 cores, while Threadripper PRO 7000 features up to 96 cores.
+These new HEDT and workstation processor lineups both utilize a new socket, sTR5, as well as DDR5 and PCIe 5.0.
+Two new chipsets have been introduced for the sTR5 socket: TRX50 and WRX90.

+In conversations with Gamers Nexus regarding the later Ryzen 7 9800X3D, AMD engineers revealed that in 7000X3D series processors, the 1st-generation V-Cache and accompanying structural silicon above the cores effectively act as a thermal insulator, thus inhibiting cooling of the cores.
+The cores running hotter thus limited the clock frequencies of 7000X3D series processors, compared to their non-X3D counterparts.
+The engineers refuted earlier speculation that the temperature of the V-Cache had instead been the limiting factor.

 Mobile

-At CES 2023 AMD announced the Ryzen 7000 mobile series.
-The lineup features 5 different product families with CPU designs based on Zen 2 (7020 series), Zen 3 (7030 series), Zen 3+ (7035 series) & Zen 4 (7040 and 7045 series), and GPU designs based on Vega (7030 series), RDNA2 (7020, 7035 and 7045 series) & RDNA3 (7040 series).
-At top of this range is the 7045 series (codename “Dragon Range”), based on Zen 4.
-It is based on the same chiplet architecture as the desktop line-up with 2 CCDs and 1 I/O die.
-This results in a doubling of the core count compared to the previous generation.